KokilaP/fMRI_Analysis/README.md

 # fMRI Analysis
-Instructions to preprocess and analyze fMRI data on the cluster along with sample scripts for submitting batch jobs
+Instructions to preprocess and analyze fMRI data on the cluster along with sample scripts for submitting batch jobs.
+Read Wiki for complete instructions.